-While filming the musical Too Many Girls (1940), Ball met and fell madly in love with a young Cuban actor/musician named Desi Arnaz.
-Despite different backgrounds, personalities, lifestyles, religions and ages (he was six years younger), the couple had a passionate romance and they eloped in 1940.
+While filming the musical Too Manny Girls (1940), she met and fell madly in love with a young Cuban actor/musician named Desi Arnaz.
+Despite different backgrounds, personalities, lifestyles, religions and ages (he was six years younger), the couple had a passionate romance, they eloped in 1940.

 Lucy soon switched to MGM, where she got better roles in films in a series of musicals, but she never seemed to move from actor to movie star.